 We performed a comparison between Microsoft Azure and Scality RING based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Amazon Web Services (AWS), Oracle and others in Infrastructure as a Service Clouds (IaaS)."Microsoft Azure is an optimized solution when we compare it to any other particular cloud solution."
+Find out what your peers are saying about Microsoft, Amazon Web Services (AWS), Oracle and others in Infrastructure as a Service Clouds (IaaS)."The support is responsive and dedicated to SMEs."

 "The most valuable feature of Scality RING8 is its performance and good interface."